EXPLAINER: What’s at stake for China on South Pacific visit?

 The draft shows that China wants to expand law enforcement cooperation, jointly develop a fisheries plan, increase cooperation on running the region’s internet networks, and set up cultural Confucius Institutes and classrooms.

-Wang is hoping the countries will endorse the pre-written agreement as part of a joint communique after a May 30 meeting in Fiji with the other foreign ministers.
+Wang is hoping the countries will endorse the prewritten agreement as part of a joint communiqué after a May 30 meeting in Fiji with the other foreign ministers.